MCDReforged/MCDReforged.github.io/docs/quick_start.md

 ```

 For Chinese users, you can added a
-`-i https://pypi.tuna.tsinghua.edu.cn/simple` prefix to the command to
+`-i https://pypi.tuna.tsinghua.edu.cn/simple` prefix to the command to use [Tsinghua TUNA Mirror](https://mirrors.tuna.tsinghua.edu.cn/help/pypi/) to speed up the installation.
-use [Tsinghua tuna
-mirror](https://mirrors.tuna.tsinghua.edu.cn/help/pypi/) to speed up the
-installation

 ``` bash
 pip install mcdreforged -i https://pypi.tuna.tsinghua.edu.cn/simple